Discounted

 Day 6 - Bus and cable car to Vigo, hike to Rifugio Vajolet

 Today, we'll embark on a journey into the heart of the Rosengarten (Catinaccio) massif, known for its dramatic spires and legendary sunset glow.
-Our day begins with a short, scenic public bus ride to the charming village of Vigo de Fassa from where we'll take a cable car ride, ascending into the mountains.
+Our day begins with a short, scenic bus ride to the charming village of Vigo de Fassa from where we'll take a cable car ride, ascending into the mountains.
 Upon reaching our starting point, the path is straightforward and enjoyable, tracing a gentle ascent of about 250 metres/656 feet over one-and-a-half to two hours.
 As we walk, we'll find ourselves nestled beneath the awe-inspiring walls of the Rosengarten massif.
 The terrain is generally easy, well-maintained, and guides us through picturesque alpine scenery.
 Rifugio Vajolet appears as though it's been perfectly carved into the very rock of the mountains.
 The views here are simply staggering, with the towering, jagged peaks creating a dramatic backdrop.
 This region is famous for a magical natural phenomenon known as 'Enrosadira' - a Ladin word meaning 'turning pink'.
 As the sun sets, the unique mineral composition of these Dolomite rocks causes them to glow with an incredible spectrum of red, orange, and pink hues.
-While we won't be staying until full sunset, you'll get a clear sense of why this area inspires such awe as the light plays across the Rosengarten's faces.
-After soaking in the incredible atmosphere and perhaps enjoying a refreshing drink at the rifugio, we'll begin our easy descent back down.
+While we won't be staying for sunset, you'll get a clear sense of why this area inspires such awe as the light plays across the Rosengarten's faces.
+After soaking in the incredible atmosphere and perhaps enjoying a refreshing drink at the rifugio and a picnic lunch outside, we'll begin our easy descent back down.
 Finally, we'll take the cable car back down to Vigo di Fassa, and a short bus ride will bring us back to Campitello.

 Accommodation: